lino-framework/noi/docs/specs/bs3.rst

 A read-only interface to Team using generic Bootstrap
 =====================================================

 ..
-How to test only this document:
+How to test just this document:

     $ python setup.py test -s tests.SpecsTests.test_bs3